 How long will it take?

 Unfortunately, this is not possible to say in a general FAQs page.
-Each couple’s circumstances are unique to them and the length of time therapy can take to allow you to accomplish your goals depends the couple themselves.
+Each couple’s and individual’s circumstances are unique and the length of time therapy takes depends the couple or individual themselves.
 Emotionally Focused Therapy is designed to be a shorter term therapy and we will assess together, along the way, how you are progressing towards your goals.

 What if we are not Catholic, Christian, or any religion at all?

-In today’s world not all couples identify themselves as Catholic, Christian, or religious at all.
+In today’s world not all couples or individuals identify themselves as Catholic, Christian, or religious at all.
 That is ok!
-Emotionally Focused Therapy is an empirically validated, secular, couples therapy that depends on the strength of model the skills of the therapist.
-Faith or religion need not enter the therapy room if the couples does not desire it to.
+Emotionally Focused Therapy is an empirically validated, secular therapy that depends on the strength of model the skills of the therapist.
+Faith or religion need not enter the therapy room if the couple or individual client does not desire it to.